 I can hardly believe it is already time to start thinking about the Yacht Week Summer 2019 but it is time to start planning!

-This summer I was crazy enough to go back for round II, this time in Greece.
+Last summer after first doing Croatia Yacht Week, I was crazy enough to go back for round II, this time for the Yacht Week Greece.
 They consider it to be mid pace (compared to Croatia’s fact pace) and “fit for the sun seekers” (compared to Croatia’s “for the all-nighters”).
 It offers a lot of day parties, beautiful sunsets in jaw-dropping locations, and the world famous Nikki Beach party!

 Note: routes will vary due to a variety of factors, both in destinations and in order of destination.
 The info below is just an example, showing the details of our specific week (summer of 2017, week 28).